hpsbranco/dauntless-builder/README.md

 -   [Data Documentation](docs/DATA.md) - How data is set up, how to contribute, how to use our data in your application.
 -   [Data Deprecations](docs/DEPRECATIONS.md) - Things that have been or will be removed from the public facing data "api"
--   [Translation Documentation](docs/TRANSLATION.md) - How the translation system works, how to contribute translations etc.
+-   [Localization Documentation](docs/LOCALIZATION.md) - How the translation system works, how to contribute translations etc.

 ## Contact